HopeyCodeDS/RAG-based-chatbot-integration/README.md

 # Platform Chatbot

 The Platform Chatbot is a conversational AI assistant that helps users with various tasks and information related to the platform.
-It can provide explanations on game rules, answer questions, and guide users through common platform functionalities.
+This is specialized service within the larger Bandit Games ecosystem, designed to provide explanations on game rules, answer questions, and guide users through common platform functionalities.
+The live/deployed functionality of this ml-analytics microservice can be viewed in the frontend(readme.md section) of the integrated project found [here](https://github.com/HopeyCodeDS/bandit-games-platform-frontend).

-## 🛠️ Tech Stack
+## Tech Stack

 <p align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" width="50" height="50"/>